To earn an invitation to the 2014 Nutrena East or SmartPak West AQHA Novice championship shows, the exhibitor must qualify in one of three ways:

 14. No class entries will be taken on-site, but exhibitors have the ability to scratch from classes at the show.

-15. Should a horse receiving an invitation to the 2013 Novice championships die, the exhibitor owning the horse may substitute and participate with another horse up to one hour prior to the appropriate class in showmanship, horsemanship and hunt seat equitation; the appropriate show office must be notified, and provided with a statement from an American Association of Equine Practitioners- approved veterinarian verifying the qualified horse’s death.
+15. Should a horse receiving an invitation to the 2014 Novice championships die, the exhibitor may substitute and participate with another horse up to one hour prior to the appropriate class in showmanship, horsemanship and hunt seat equitation; the appropriate show office must be notified, and provided with a statement from an American Association of Equine Practitioners- approved veterinarian verifying the qualified horse’s death.
 Exhibitors who qualify in any other class may participate with another horse if the qualified horse dies before the entry deadline.
 When submitting entry to the designated show secretary, a statement from an AAEP-approved veterinarian verifying the death of the qualified horse must also be submitted.

 16. For the Novice championships only, if a horse becomes severely injured or disabled, a substitute will be allowed for the Novice championships that the injured/disabled horse qualified for.
 In order to replace a debilitated horse, written statements from two AAEP-approved veterinarians stating the severity of the debilitating injury or illness, and lack of probably of short-term recovery, must be submitted to AQHA or the show office at the event and the appropriate show office is notified at least one hour prior to the particular class.
-[Please note that due to Novice rules, the competitor does not have to own the horse that he or she shows at the Novice championships.]
+[Please note that due to Level 1 rules, the competitor does not have to own the horse that he or she shows at the Novice championships.]